CME Structure and Configuration

 9. Backup the key.
 You cannot look at the key later.
 Save it now.

-After you create the application, write down these values to use in "Configure the Check Point Security Management Server" step.
+After you create the application, write down these values to use in the "Configure the Check Point Security Management Server" step.

 • Application ID